Getting Started

 /static |

-https://storage.googleapis.com/getting-started-static-bucket |
+https://storage.googleapis.com/your-static-bucket |

 MEDIA_URL |